cbc-sonarqube/PHP-Debby-sonar/README.md

 # Debby - stay on top of your dependencies

-Debby checks your project dependencies and tells you when to update.
+Debby checks your Composer & npm dependencies and tells you when to update.

 - always run the latest versions :shipit:
 - choose whether you find an update interesting